• Airbag warning light on

 • B0014

-The B0013 code indicates an issue with the airbag system, specifically related to the driver's side airbag circuit.
+The B0013 code indicates an issue with the system that controls the deployment of the knee airbag on the passenger side.

 • Repair or replace damaged wiring or connectors.